 This direct support for non‑HTTP protocols provides a simpler and more reliable option than our previous recommendation, which was to embed the NGINX

 stream configuration directly in a Kubernetes Ingress resource.

-Let’s step through the new simplified and reliable way for supporting TCP and UDP services with the NGINX Ingress Controller.
+Let’s step through the new simplified and reliable way for supporting TCP and UDP services the NGINX Ingress Controller.

 As the cluster administrator, you use the GlobalConfiguration resource to enable users to configure TCP and UDP load balancing of their applications through certain ports that you allocate.
 To define a resource for global configuration of the Ingress Controller, simply add the

 nginx-ingress namespace with two listeners: